DarkTXYZ/lite-compiler/README.md

 # Lite Compiler

 Lite Compiler is a simple compiler project aimed at demonstrating basic type checking and parsing functionalities.
+The goal of this project is to provide a foundational understanding of compiler construction, focusing on type checking and parsing.

+> **Note:** This project is still under development and may contain bugs or incomplete features.

 ## Features